 - Only 2 tested at at least 85% of the SPF listed on their labels.

-- Their top mineral sunscreen, although still only 47 points out of 100, was California Kids Supersensitive Lotion SPF 30+.
+- Their top mineral sunscreen, although still only 47 points out of 100, was California Kids Supersensitive Lotion SPF 30+ (same in 2018, scoring a 55, but still not recommended).

 - They fail to point out in articles that Badger Active Unscented Cream SPF 30 was only one point lower on their scale and MUCH better UVA protection.
 (I know this because I subscribed so that I could view all the details.)

-There’s plenty more that they don’t highlight, like the fact that most of the “chemical” sunscreens also test far lower than the package SPF claims.
+There’s plenty more that they didn’t highlight, like the fact that most of the “chemical” sunscreens also test far lower than the package SPF claims.

 Although Consumer Reports’ testing is at face value much more scientific and rigorous than what I’ve done, we really need to team up here!
 I could have told them before they started that they were testing the wrong set of 15 sunscreens…